 2.1.2 Vernonia adoensis Plant material collection and preparation

 Naturalised, wildly growing Vernonia Adoensis was obtained from Murehwa rural forest, Murehwa District in Mashonaland East Province (17.6502° S, 31.7787° E).
 The plant was taxonomically authenticated by the National Herbarium and Botanical Garden in Harare, Zimbabwe.
 The plant materials were washed separately with fresh water to remove dirt and other contaminants, shade-dried for three weeks until constant weight.
 The dried roots were ground to fine powder using manual grinder.
 The hydro-ethanolic extraction was done by adding 400g plant powder into 1000ml of 70% (v/v) ethanol in a 2-litre sterile amber bottle and macerated for 3 days with 3minute physical shaking twice a day.
-The extracts were filtered firstly using a Matton cloth then (Whatman filter paper number 1) and evaporated under low pressure (Rotavapor® R-300, Buchi, Switzerland), followed by lyophilisation (Lyovapor l-200, Buchi, Switzerland) under 140Pa pressure and -50 °C.
+The extracts were filtered firstly using a Matton cloth then (Whatman filter paper number 1) and evaporated under low pressure (Rotavapor® R-300, Buchi, Switzerland), followed by lyophilisation (Lyovapor l-200, Buchi, Switzerland) under 140Pa and -50 °C.

 2.2 Phytochemical Screening of Vernonia adoensis